TMUniversal/weeb-wrapper/README.md

 const wrapper = new WeebWrapper('<Your API key>') // Create a new instance of the API wrapper

+// If you need to change the base url of the api: const wrapper = new WeebWrapper('<You API key>', 'https://api.example.com')

 wrapper.accounts // accessing the accounts api
   .validate('<Your API key>') // Doing something with it, in this case validating your API key .then(...) // Returns a promise, so you can work with the results